What a Team: Inside Megan Rapinoe and Sue Bird's Kick-Ass Romance - E! Online

 Or, as she put it more simply in a February Instagram of the two at NBA's All-Star weekend, "I yike her.
 A lot."

-Tonight the 34-year-old and Bird will join Seahawks quarterback Russell Wilson in hosting this year's virtual ESPYs, giving us all a look at their Seattle condo where the vast array of sneakers in #theSUEcloset often get more social media play than any sort of trophy case.
+Like, a lot, the two confirming their recent engagement with matching instagram posts of Rapinoe's proposal.
+The seaside milestone is certainly a standout amongst a lifetime of highlight reel-worthy moments.

-Together, they've nabbed two FIFA World Cups, a trio of WNBA and NCAA championships (Bird playing for the legendary UConn Huskies squad) and five Olympic gold medals.
+Together, Bird and Rapinoe, 35, nabbed two FIFA World Cups, four WNBA and three NCAA championships (Bird playing for the legendary UConn Huskies squad) and five Olympic gold medals.
 But it's Bird's hardware from the 2016 games in Rio that is, perhaps, the most important.

 Because it was there that they first connected, some 7,000 miles from where they both lived and worked in Seattle, Rapinoe, as a midfielder for Reign FC; Bird as the Storm's point guard.
 A knee injury hampering Rapinoe, the women's soccer team failed to get past the quarterfinals.
 So with extra time on their hands, she and a few of her teammates devoted their talents to cheering on Bird and co. to their eventual gold.